7824c5a4/Xineos1511LVDS-PleoraPT1000/eBUS_Player_Config.md

 # eBUS Player Recommended settings

 The settings in this document have been successfully used to communicate with and capture images from a Xineos-1511 using the PT1000-LV and the adapter PCB.
-Your configuration my differ depending on your desired setup, but these settings work well as a baseline.
+Your configuration may differ depending on your desired setup, but these settings work well as a baseline for capturing still images.
 Note that any settings not specified can be left in their default states.

-You may need to set the "Visibility" dropdown to "Expert" or "Guru" to see the necessary settings in the three menus.
+You may need to set the "Visibility" dropdown in eBus Player to "Expert" or "Guru" to see the necessary settings in the three menus.

 ## In the Device Control menu: